 Mini-ITX - 17 cm x 17 cm

-As you can see from both the physical dimensions and the picture there is a solid difference in size between all 3 motherboard form factors.
+As you can see from both the physical dimensions and the motherboard size chart there is a solid difference in size between all 3 motherboard form factors.
 Most noticeable has to be from the standard-ATX to Mini-ITX.
 The mini is square in design and is almost half the length and 3/4s the width.
 The Micro-ATX is again square in design but is both longer and wider than the Mini-ITX.
 Compared to the Standard-ATX however, it is exactly the same width but 6 cm shorter.
 So what does all this mean and how does it affect what each motherboard can accommodate?

 Further to the RAM capacity, another huge contrast in all three is how many PCIe slots they have to play with.
 A PCIe slot is a high-speed hardware interface for connecting peripheral devices such as GPU (Graphics Processing Unit) and soundcard.
 PCIe slots for gaming rigs and high-performance work setups are considered fairly essential which is why the ATX usually has around 7 PCIe slots.
 However, specifically designed mining motherboards come equipped with up to 19 PCIe slots.
 ATX aside, the Micro-ATX usually comes with 4 PCIe slots, still sufficient for many scenarios, whilst the Mini-ITX only comes with 1.